NavNab/oauth2api/README.md

-# Invoking External APIs from Business Central using OAuth2
+# Invoke External APIs from Business Central using OAuth2

 First of all, this article serves as a personal refresher, and I hope it turns out to be equally insightful for you too.